Warllokc/AutomationPython/README.md

 2. To be able to inspect elements and use Xpath add ```ChroPath```extension to your Chrome
 3. In `Tests/test_config.py` file make sure ```browser``` variable is showing right path to chromedriver
 4. Navigate to ```Test``` folder
+5. Install all dependencies ```pip install -r requirements.txt```
-5. To tun the tests and generate html report:
+6. To tun the tests and generate html report:
 ```pytest --html=report.html test_Login.py ```
 # Note
 In Pages folder are  located all the elements for specific page ex: